-If you’re not willing to work on overcoming your addiction, the only way you and your partner will be able to move forward is separately.
+If you’re not willing to work on overcoming your addiction, the only way you and your partner will be able to move forward is to separate.
 I know that sounds harsh!
-But I’m afraid out of control addictions only serve to erode relationships over time.
+But, sadly, untreated addictions only serve to erode relationships over time.

 However, if you’ve cut yourself off in an attempt to avoid experiencing pain and sadness, you’ve also cut yourself off from experiencing happiness.
 But you do deserve to feel happy again!

 So, be sure your wall has doors and windows, through which you can reach out to others and ask for help.
 Others, including your partner, will then have an opportunity to reach out to you, to hold, support and guide you.